axelhieber/home8-v0.6/README.md

 Is it stable?
-  The the MCU firmwar is stable
+  The the MCU firmware is stable
   The Linux-Mqtt software is NOT stable at the Moment.